Imergent-Technology/Protogen/README.md

 ## Architecture

-This is a monorepo containing:
+This is a single repository containing:

 - **`api/`** - Laravel backend with Inertia.js + React frontend
   - Stage manager system for multi-context navigation